What is CIBIL?

 There are 4 major factors that affect your score

 Can CIBIL delete or change my records?

 CIBIL cannot delete or change records reflecting on your CIR on its own; we simply collect records of individuals provided to us by our members (Banks and financial institutions).
 There are no ‘good’ and ‘bad’ credit or defaulters lists either.

 What does it mean when my Score is "NA" or "NH"?

 A Score of “NA” or “NH” is not a bad thing at all.
 These mean one of the below :

-The CIBIL Score 2.0 is a new, updated version of the Credit score which has been designed keeping in mind the current trends and changes in the consumer profiles & credit data.
+The CIBIL Score 2.0 is a new, updated version of the Credit Score which has been designed keeping in mind the current trends and changes in the consumer profiles and credit data.
 Banks are gradually switching to the new version and you may find a difference in the new version when compared to the earlier version (i.e., the score 2.0 may be lower than the earlier version).
 Please note, the score currently available to you is the earlier version.
-However, the difference in the Credit Score does not impact the credit decisioning during the Loan approval process as both the versions of the score may have a different score eligibility cut off while processing the loan application.
+However, the difference in the Credit Score does not impact the credit decisioning during the Loan Approval Process as both the versions of the score may have a different score eligibility cut off while processing the loan application.

 For example, if your Bank earlier used to sanction loans/credit cards to individuals with a credit score of 800 and above it may now lower its score cut-off, if it has switched to the new version.